 In the typical aerator design, the aerator is elevated on a dedicated structure and treated water gravity drains into the ground storage tank (GST), sometimes through filters.
 This shall be referred to as an Elevated Aerator.
 There have been designs where the aerator is on the ground and the treated water is pumped to the GST (Ground Aerator).

 There were designs where the aerator was mounted atop a holding tank or the filters themselves, but this is infrequently employed today, as it is generally cheaper to provide a dedicated structure for aerator elevation than to design equipment to support the weight of a fouled aerator.

-Aeration of water is a mechanical method of removing gases such as hydrogen sulfide, methane, carbon dioxide and odors which may be dissolved or entrained.
+Aeration of water is a mechanical method of removing gases such as hydrogen sulfide, methane, carbon dioxide and odors that may be dissolved or entrained.
 It is also an important method of oxidizing dissolved metals such as ferrous iron and manganese.
-It has been used for decades for the treatment of water, in particular well water / ground water.
-The vast majority (upwards of 90%) of Texas public water systems have ground water sources (as opposed to surface water).
+It has been used for decades for the treatment of water, in particular well water/ groundwater.
+The vast majority (upwards of 90%) of Texas public water systems have groundwater sources (as opposed to surface water).

 Stripping of Dissolved Gasses